THE GREAT PRIORY OF QUEENSLAND est:1985.

 In the early 1980’s a move was made to form a Great Priory of Queensland and a Committee was formed from the English and Scottish Branches of the Order.
 On 1st June 1985 the Great Priory of Queensland was consecrated in the Grand Hall Ann Street Masonic Centre.

-A list of the Brethren who have occupied the Office of Grand Master since then is as follows:-
+For a list of the Brethren who have occupied the Office of Grand Master since then click here.

 The Great Priory of Queensland commenced with seventeen (17) Preceptories which included four (4) from the Scottish branch of the Order.
 The list read as follows:-